kachninoha/BSC/Readme.md

 - after clone, it can be built by maven (mvn clean package), test will be runned by maven and jar package prepared

-- application requires to be input file on UTF-8 format ONLY.iy
+- application requires to have input file on UTF-8 format only
 - if currencly is not regular number, in czech locale it has to be inputed with "," not with "." (for example USD 10,2 is correct input) it depends on setted locale.